Jmion/sort/src/README.md

 ## How to modify stuff:

+For modifications please set up your enviroment by following the instructions on https://reactjs.org/docs/create-a-new-react-app.html.
+Once this is done you should be able to run `npm start` and have a server launch on localhost:3000 displaying you the current version of the website.

 ### Decision tree and other webiste text

 The decision tree is located in `./data/treeEN.json` or `./data/treeFR.json` depending on what language you wich to modify.
 Do know more on how to edit this please read the `README.md` in the `./data/` folder.